 Nanoscience and synthetic biology: There are many known examples in which the binding of small molecules or proteins to DNA and RNA can serve as naturally occurring switches for gene expression, at both the transcriptional (DNA) and translational (RNA) levels.
 We are studying DNA and RNA G-quadruplexes as a paradigm for potential components in synthetic genetic circuits, because quadruplexes can be stabilized or destabilized by certain drugs, or by changes in ions like sodium and potassium.
 This may enable their use as novel chemically-controlled genetic switching elements in synthetic biology applications.

 For more information and publication lists see Dr. Taylor’s departmental web pages.

-(from a total of about 55 research articles and 10 professional articles)
+(from a total of over 80 research articles and book chapters)

 - Zhao, L., Cox, A.G., Ruzicka, J.A., Bhat, A.A., Zhang, W. and Taylor E.W.
 (2000): Molecular modeling and in vitro activity of an HIV-1 encoded glutathione peroxidase.
 Proc.
 Natl.
 Acad.
 Sci.
 USA 97: 6356-6361.

 - Taylor, E. W., Cox, A. G., Zhao, L., Ruzicka, J., Bhat, A., Zhang, W., Nadimpalli R. G., and Dean R. G. (2000): Nutrition, HIV and drug abuse: the molecular basis of a unique role for selenium.
 J. AIDS Human Retrovirol.
 25: S53-S61.